 The Ripple Journal

-Here, I share small moments: handwritten tokens, fragments of poetry, stories from everyday life.
+Here, I share fragments of poetry and stories from everyday life.
 Some tender.
 Some raw.
 All real.
-You’ll find microblogs updated regularly, sometimes multiple times in one day.
-I write to connect, to make meaning, and to notice what often goes unseen.
+You’ll find microblogs updated regularly, sometimes multiple times in one day, sometimes not for weeks.

 Thanks for being here.